+BLM's preferred alternative is alternative D. While a preferred alternative has been identified, selection of the final plan has not been made.
+The final decision will be made only after consideration of the comments received on the Draft RMP and EIS.
 After the 90-day comment period, the BLM will consider all of the comments received, revise the Draft RMP and EIS as needed, and issue a Proposed RMP and Final EIS.

 As part of the planning process, the BLM invites tribal, state, and local governments, as well as other federal agencies to serve as cooperating agencies in the preparation of the RMP.
 Cooperators play a key role in developing the RMP and EIS.
 Visit the Cooperating Agencies page to view a list of invited agencies.